thingsboard/thingsboard.github.io/docs/user-guide/ui/mail-settings.md

 assignees:
 - ashvayka
 title: Mail Settings
-description: Thingsboard IoT platform mail settings
+description: ThingsBoard IoT platform mail settings

 ---

-Thingsboard System Administrator is able to configure a connection to a SMTP server that will be used to distribute activation and password reset emails to users.
+ThingsBoard System Administrator is able to configure a connection to a SMTP server that will be used to distribute activation and password reset emails to users.
 This configuration step is required in production environments.
 If you are evaluating the platform, pre-provisioned [**demo accounts**](/docs/samples/demo-account/#demo-tenant) are sufficient in most of the use cases.